-- Bad breath: The baby, unable to feed without pain, will have a dry mouth and consequent bad breath.
-This is noticed more in cases of gingivostomatitis, thrush, or hand, foot, and mouth disease
+- Bad breath: The baby, unable to feed without pain, will have a dry mouth and consequently, bad breath.
+This is noticed more in cases of gingivostomatitis, thrush, or hand, foot, and mouth disease.

-- The strep throat symptoms in toddlers are red and white patches in the throat and enlarged tonsils.
+- Strep throat symptoms: Symptoms of strep throat in toddlers are red and white patches in the throat and enlarged tonsils.
 This leads to difficulty in swallowing.
-There may be a fever, tender or swollen glands lymph nodes, headache, and a pain in the stomach
+There may be a fever, tender or swollen glands lymph nodes, headache, and a pain in the stomach.

 Causes of Sore Throat in Babies and Toddlers

 There is a host of reasons for your little one’s sore throat.
 The most common reasons are: